How does it work?

 However, Enhanced Container Isolation is much more advanced since it assigns exclusive user-namespace mappings per container automatically and adds several other container isolation features meant to secure Docker Desktop in organizations with stringent security requirements.

-Enhanced Container Isolation vs Rootless Docker
+Enhanced Container Isolation versus Rootless Docker

 Rootless Docker is not supported within Docker Desktop.
 While it's a valuable feature when running Docker natively on Linux, its value within Docker Desktop is reduced since Docker Desktop runs the Docker Engine within a Linux VM.
-That is, Docker Desktop already allows non-root host users to run Docker and isolates the Docker Engine from the host using a virtual machine.
+That is, Docker Desktop already lets non-root host users to run Docker and isolates the Docker Engine from the host using a virtual machine.

 Unlike Rootless Docker, Enhanced Container Isolation does not run Docker Engine within a Linux user-namespace.
 Rather it runs the containers generated by that engine within a user-namespace.
 This has the advantage of bypassing the limitations of Rootless Docker and creates a stronger boundary between the containers and the Docker Engine.